odedindi/BlazingToDos/README.md

 const useStore = () => React.useContext(StoreContext);

 /*
-then, where and when needed call the useStore hook, for example:
+then, where and when needed call the useStore hook:

 	const {
 		state: { filteredTodos, filter, mode, searchQuery, todos },